oktadev/okta-blog/_source/_posts/2020-08-14-spring-gateway-patterns.md

 {% include setup/cli.md type="service" %}

-Copy the new client ID, and client secret.

 Create a custom scope to restrict what the `cart-service` accessToken can access.
 In the Okta Admin Console, go to **Security** > **API** > **Authorization Servers**.
 Edit the `default` authorization server by clicking on the edit pencil, then click **Scopes** > **Add Scope**.
 Fill out the name field with `pricing` and press **Create**.

 We need to configure the OAuth 2.0 client in the `cart-service` application, for calling the `pricing-service`. `OAuth2RestTemplate` is not available in Spring Security 5.3.x.
 According to Spring Security OAuth [migration guides](https://github.com/spring-projects/spring-security/wiki/OAuth-2.0-Migration-Guide), the way to do this is by using RestTemplate interceptors or WebClient exchange filter functions.
 Since Spring 5, `RestTemplate` is in [maintenance mode](https://docs.spring.io/spring/docs/5.2.7.RELEASE/javadoc-api/org/springframework/web/client/RestTemplate.html), using WebClient (which supports sync, async, and streaming scenarios) is the suggested approach.
 So let's configure a `WebClient` for the pricing call.